LuciaNhuNguyen/R_Bioinformatics_Assignments/stat-summary_display-multiple-groups-of-data-side-by-side.md

 summary(data_csv_long)
 ```

-## 2. Compute and plot the mean and median of number of SNP of FreeBayes, Mutect2, Strelka.
+## 2. Compute and plot the mean and median of number of SNPs of FreeBayes, Mutect2, Strelka.

-### Compute the mean and median of number of SNP of FreeBayes, Mutect2, Strelka.
+### Compute the mean and median of number of SNPs of FreeBayes, Mutect2, Strelka.

 #### Method 1: